︲ the AfroGreeks

 Listed below are the partners with whom the Døcumatism team was officially established, who contribute with personal work combining their scientific, artistic, and technical knowledge.

-Vassiliki Papagiannakopoulou, journalist and copywriter, specializing in Media, Cultural Research, and Audiovisual Arts, director of Madame Figaro magazine in charge of the intervention through public dialogue and the communication and cooperation of the group in order to develop networks of cooperation with other cultural and scientific institutions, etc.
+Vassiliki Papagiannakopoulou, with a longstanding career in the Media industry as the editor-in-chief of Madame Figaro, is now a freelance journalist, copywriter and communications specialist with a focus in Media, Cultural Research, and Audiovisual Arts.
+She is in charge of curating cultural interventions through public dialogue and oversees communications for the group in order to develop networks of cooperation with other cultural and scientific institutions, etc.

 Katerina Pramatari, professor at the Athens University of Economics and Business, managed after an intensive 15-year effort to introduce students in a functional way to the depths of IT, to effectively support innovation and entrepreneurship by setting up Acein, a space that enables young people (who have no way to move on to further studies and education) to develop their ideas and present them to the market and by launching Unifund which supports Greek innovative teams by activating an international funding network in cooperation with international organisations such as Equifund.